bigbrodude6119/pwndurgotchi/README.md

 ### calling_card.json

-Send hello with a friendly message to all nearby pwnagotchi.
+Say hello with a friendly message to all nearby pwnagotchi.
 You can change the face, name, and pwn counts.
 Does not crash any service on the pwnagotchi.

 ex: `python pwndurgotchi.py -p ./payloads/calling_card.json -c 10 -v -l 100 -d 2`